GOI: Find 3D Gaussians of Interest with an Optimizable Open-vocabulary Semantic-space Hyperplane: Related Work

 \subsection{2D Visual Foundation Models}

 Foundation Models (FM) are becoming an impactful paradigm in the content of AI.
 They are typically pre-trained on vast amounts of data, possess numerous model parameters, and can be adapted to a wide range of downstream tasks \cite{bommasani2021opportunities}.
-The efficacy of 2D visual foundation models is evident in multiple visual tasks, such as object localization and image segmentation.
+The efficacy of 2D visual foundation models is evident in multiple visual tasks, such as object localization \cite{liu2023grounding} and image segmentation \cite{hu2021istr, hu2023you, hu2024istr}.
 The incorporation of multimodal capabilities substantially amplifies the perceptual ability of these models.
 For instance, CLIP \cite{radford2021clip}, by using contrastive learning, aligns the features of text encoders and image encoders into the unified feature space.
 Similarly, SAM \cite{kirillov2023sam} showcases immersive capabilities as a promptable segmentation model, delivering competitive, even superior zero-shot performance vis-à-vis earlier fully-supervised models.
 DINO \cite{caron2021dino, oquab2023dinov2}, a self-supervised Vision Transformer (ViT) model, is trained on vast unlabeled images.
 The model deciphers a semantic representation of images, encompassing components such as object boundaries and scene layouts.

 Moreover, recent efforts are focused on leveraging existing pre-trained models, thereby pushing the limit of Foundation Models.
 Grounding DINO \cite{liu2023groundingdino} represents an open-set object detector executing target detection based on textual descriptions.
-It utilizes CLIP and DINO as encoders for text and image respectively, and it proposes a tight fusion approach for a better synthesis of visual-language information.
-Grounded SAM \cite{ren2024groundedsam} integrates Grounding DINO with SAM, facilitating the detection and segmentation of regions based on arbitrary text inputs.
+It utilizes CLIP and DINO as basic encoders, and proposes a tight fusion approach for better synthesizing of visual-language information.
+Grounded SAM \cite{ren2024groundedsam} integrates Grounding DINO with SAM, facilitating the detection and segmentation for arbitrary queries.
 APE \cite{shen2023ape} is a universal visual perception model designed for diverse tasks like segmentation and grounding.
-Rigorously designed visual-language fusion and alignment modules enable APE to align and prompt anything in an image swiftly without necessitating heavy cross-modal interactions.
+Rigorously designed visual-language fusion and alignment modules enable APE to detect anything in an image swiftly without heavy cross-modal interactions.